 Certain of the statements made and information contained herein may contain forward-looking information within the meaning of applicable Canadian securities laws.
-Such forward-looking statements and forward-looking information include, but are not limited to, statements concerning: the Corporation's plans at the Pumpkin Hollow Project; the assumptions in the financial analysis prepared in connection with the PEA reports and FS on the Pumpkin Hollow Project; the timing of granting of key permits, estimated metal production and the timing thereof; any metal pricing, capital and operating and cash flow estimates contained in the PEA and FS; and the access to financing and appropriate equipment and sufficient labour.
+Such forward-looking statements and forward-looking information include, but are not limited to, statements concerning; the Corporation's plans at the Pumpkin Hollow Project; the assumptions in the financial analysis prepared in connection with the FS on the Pumpkin Hollow Project; the timing of granting of key permits, estimated metal production and the timing thereof; the possibility of future iron magnetite revenues; any metal pricing, capital and operating and cash flow estimates contained in the FS; the timing and prospect for closing the land transfer and granting of permits for the large scale 70,000 tons per day project; and the access to financing and appropriate equipment and sufficient labour.
 Forward-looking statements or information include statements regarding the expectations and beliefs of management.
 Often, but not always, forward-looking statements and forward-looking information can be identified by the use of words such as "plans", "expects", "is expected", "anticipated", "is targeted", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates", or "believes" or the negatives thereof or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
-Forward-looking statements or information include, but are not limited to, statements or information with respect to known or unknown risks, uncertainties and other factors which may cause the actual industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
+Forward-looking statements or information include, but are not limited to, statements or information with respect to known or unknown risks, uncertainties and other factors which may cause the actual industry results, to be materially different from any future results, performance or achievements expressed or implied by such forwardlooking statements or information.